RedMadness/vega-ui/README.md

 # Vega UI 🌌

-Vue 3 UI library for rapid prototyping.
+Vue 3 UI library for easy development.

 > **WARNING!**\
 > This package is in the early stages of development.
 Use it at your own risk.